ckrenslehner/ckrenslehner.github.io/content/posts/hi_there/index.md

 |------|-------|------------------------|
 | blog | CNAME | ckrenslehner.github.io |

-So now the DNS provider is set up to route `blog.ckrenslehner.at` to `ckrenslehner.github`.
+So now the DNS provider is set up to route `blog.ckrenslehner.at` to `ckrenslehner.github.io`.
 To seal the deal a `CNAME` file must be in the root of the `gh-pages` branch.
 As stated [here](https://www.getzola.org/documentation/deployment/github-pages/#custom-domain), there needs to be a `CNAME` file in the `static` directory for zola to copy it to correct position.
 So I added the following:

 {{ add_src_to_code_block(src="static/CNAME") }}
 ```